 The following question after this conclusion was: “What is the best spiritual path to take?”

-I did not want to take a religion at face value, because I wanted to be able to verify the truth of the chosen spiritual path by my own insight.
-So the narrower answer to my question was: A path of spiritual enlightenment.
+I did not want to take a religion at face value, because I wanted to be able to verify the truth of the chosen spiritual path by my own insight, which seemed a more intelligent approach to me.
+So the narrower answer to my question was — A path of spiritual enlightenment.
 I chose Buddhism for its logical philosophy and its emphasis on meditation practice.

 Finally I was left with the question: “What is the best way to follow the Buddhist path?”